-Kailong Real Estate is preparing to start work on its latest Hong Kong project after purchasing a pair of aging buildings in the Tsim Sha Tsui district of Kowloon, according to the firm’s top executive in the city.
+Kailong Real Estate is preparing to start work on its latest Hong Kong project after purchasing a pair of ageing buildings in the Tsim Sha Tsui district of Kowloon, according to the firm’s top executive in the city.

-A joint venture between the Warburg Pincus-invested real estate fund manager and Hong Kong-listed Asia Allied Group in November acquired the On Lee Commercial Building at 37 Cameron Road in Tsim Sha Tsui for a reported HK$448 million ($57.7 million), picking up the building for around 30 percent less than the seller’s asking price six months earlier.
+A joint venture between the Warburg Pincus-invested real estate fund manager and Hong Kong-listed Asia Allied Group in November acquired the On Lee Commercial Building at 37 Cameron Road in Tsim Sha Tsui for a reported HK$448 million ($57.7 million), picking up the building for about 30 percent less than the seller’s asking price six months earlier.

 Kailong is understood to hold a majority stake in the joint venture, which made the acquisition shortly after the fund manager completed its acquisition of 35 Cameron Road.

 The acquisition of the pair of properties just three minutes east of the Tsim Sha Tsui MTR station in the bustling commercial district, comes after Kailong closed on $575 million for its latest Greater China US dollar fund in October of last year.

 Dynamic Hong Kong Market Generates Discounted Sale

 The acquisition of the On Lee building, which occupies a 3,749 square foot site extending from Cameron Road through to Granville Circuit, comes after Kailong had closed on it purchase of the last unit of 35 Cameron Road in November, after spending a reported HK$650 million acquiring the property, which occupies a 3,760 square foot site.

 “We had purchased one site for a pencil-shaped development in Tsim Sha Tsui, and then we had the opportunity to acquire to buy the property next door, which enables us to create a truly special project,” Kailong’s CEO for Hong Kong, Ivan Ho, told Mingtiandi.